 Did you know you can help our Women's Group raise money for charities just by shopping online?
 Go to the Donate link above on the website and click on Fundraising.
 See how easy it is for you to help at no extra cost to you!

-The 2018 Fall Women's Book Study is meeting on Thursday mornings at 10:00 am in the Fellowship Hall.
-They will be reading The Sweetness of Grace by Constantina R. Palmer.
+The 2019 Women's Book Study is meeting on Thursday mornings at 10:00 am in the Fellowship Hall.
+They are reading The Sweetness of Grace by Constantina R. Palmer.
+Please come and join us!
 Contact Kh.
 Mandy with any questions.

 From the author of "The Scent of Holiness," The Sweetness of Grace is a collection of stories derived from conversations with Orthodox nuns, monks, and laypeople, along with experiences of Orthodox life in South Korea, Greece, and North America.
 Those who enjoyed Everyday Saints will enjoy these similar stories from other parts of the Orthodox world.
 The book includes conversations with monastics, priests and laypeople and stories of the sweet and difficult aspects of Christian life.
 The stories span three continents, including experiences in South Korea, Greece, and North America.